Management and Control

 REGISTRATION OF PLAYERS AND TEAMS

 - Team registration and payment deadline dates will be set by the Association each year.
 Teams may be denied registration or subject to a late payment surcharge if registering past that date.
 Team rosters will have a maximum of twenty-two (22) players registered at any one time.
-Additional players will be allowed to be signed, if;
+Additional players may be allowed to be signed, if;

 - there is room on a 22-player roster;